Nisei Week: Nisei Week Car Show

 The Car Show was introduced in 2000 and is produced by Mainstream Productions LLC. / Showoff Car Show.
 The show features import cars, exhibits, import models, along with car competitions for cash and sponsor prizes.
 The Car Show is one of the few admission based events at Nisei Week, covering the cash prize and logistics of a full fledge festival, including live entertainment and exhibits.
 The import scene is argued as both influenced and originated within the Asian American community and linked to Asian American identity.

 Nisei Week Queen and Court

 The 2nd annual Nisei Week introduced the Nisei Week pageant and Nisei Week Coronation Ball in 1935.
 The pageant was created to help reinvigorate local business and promote goodwill in the greater Los Angeles community.
+In early years of the pageant, patrons of Little Tokyo businesses would receive a ballot to vote for the Queen.
 Today, the queen is crowned for her community service and presentation skills, with a formal coronation held for judging and celebration.
-New queens and princesses (part of a court marked by year) are inducted annually and featured prominently on float during the Nisei Week Parade.
-The Queen and Court, representing Nisei Week during community events throughout the year, were crowned at a formal dinner of 700 guests on the primary weekend of Nisei Week's festival.
+New Queens and Princesses are inducted annually and featured prominently on float during the Nisei Week Parade.
+The Queen and Court are crowned at a formal dinner of 700 guests on the primary weekend of Nisei Week's festival.
+During the one-year reign, the Nisei Week court members have the opportunity to gain wide exposure to global dignitaries and local industry leaders and the chance to travel to cities including Nagoya, Japan; San Francisco; and Honolulu, Hawaii to experience the various sister festivals and make life-long connections.